 Jeep Wrangler Maintenance Plans

-This Jeep Wrangler maintenance plan overview covers multiple generations from 1986-2025, so service needs can vary by model year and engine.
-For the most accurate schedule, select your Wrangler’s generation and engine to see the operations and intervals that apply to your exact vehicle.
+This Jeep Wrangler maintenance schedule overview covers multiple generations (1986-2025), so service items and intervals can vary by year and engine.
+Use the generation and engine selectors to see the exact operations and timing for your specific Wrangler.

 Wrangler 1986-1996 1986-1996 2.5 MPFI Gas (EPE), 2.5 TBI Gas (EPE), 4.0 Gas (ERH), 4.2 Gas (6L) Gas